TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 ```
 It is important to verify that any index is within 0 and `e->periodDuration - 1` (inclusive) before updating any counter, since the 3 exposure hours (previous example) may extend beyond the closure of the location.
 The above code avoids wrapping to zero when a counter already reached its maximum value, 255 (counting above 255 is of course possible after changing the data type).

+With an LSP Type 1 (asynchronous scan), the QR code itself contains a `visitDuration` field that indicates the exposure (e.g., in case of a train travel, the timespan when the user stays within the wagon).

 **_- Step 6:_** if the `e->hourlyExposureCount[h1]` (for instance) goes above the cluster qualification threshold (this threshold may depend on the location category and capacity), it adds `{LTId, h1}` to its `clusterList`, a public list periodically downloaded by all terminals.